Lifelines: Searching for Home in the Mountains of Greece

 Share:

-Lifelines is a book that will refresh your soul’ Carol Drinkwater, author of The Olive Farm
+‘Quite magical… A book that will refresh your soul.’
+Carol Drinkwater, author of The Olive Farm

 - Charles Foster, author of Cry of the Wild

 • ‘Absolutely fantastic.
-Lifelines is a balm for the soul: simultaneously hyper local and international; attentive to the lives of others, animal and human; Hoffman’s writing has never been better, more powerful, more beautiful than here.
-It is the book we need for these troubling times of closing borders, suspicion of others and biodiversity loss.
-It deserves to win awards’
+Lifelines is a balm for the soul: simultaneously hyper local and international; attentive to the lives of others, animal and human; Hoffman’s writing has never been better, more powerful, more beautiful than here.’

 - Stephen Rutt, author of The Eternal Season